richardstartin/richardstartin.github.io/_posts/2019-07-15-classifying-documents.md

 This article describes the design [bitrules](https://github.com/richardstartin/bitrules), a reasonably efficient data structure for applying large sets of simple rules to documents.
 This sort of problem comes up all the time in data driven systems, where documents need to be introspected to determine what to do in some next step.
-This could be as simple as need to tag data, deciding what kinds of discounts to apply to an order, or determine what kinds of financial risks apply to a trade in the planning stage of a risk calculation.
+This could be as simple as needing to tag data, deciding what kinds of discounts to apply to an order, or determining what kinds of financial risks apply to a trade in the planning stage of a risk calculation.

 These rules tend to be expressed in terms of literal equality and range operators, and logical conjuction.
 One approach might be to load a list of definitions of such rules from a database or a file and generate a predicate for each line definition.